-Q. What grade levels will these notebooks work for?
+Q. What grade levels will the Julia Rothman notebooks work for?

 A. Like many homeschooling resources, there is no set grade level.
 Kids of all ages will enjoy Nature Anatomy, Farm Anatomy, Ocean Anatomy, and Food Anatomy because they are beautifully illustrated books full of interesting facts and hand-drawn illustrations.
 The notebook companions will work best with students in 3rd grade and up, but they are meant to be very flexible.

 Some have used it as a spine to create a full curriculum for elementary students by adding in additional resources.
 Here’s an example of how one might do so: